Heart disease and intimacy

 When to Call the Doctor

 If you have new symptoms of heart trouble during sexual activity, stop the activity.
 Call your provider for advice.
-If the symptoms do not go away within 5 to 10 minutes, call 911.
+If the symptoms do not go away within 5 to 10 minutes, call 911 or the local emergency number.

 Levine GN, Steinke EE, Bakaeen FG, et al. Sexual activity and cardiovascular disease: a scientific statement from the American Heart Association.
 Circulation.
 2012;125(8):1058-1072.
 PMID: 22267844

-Scott KM, Temme KE.
+Scott KM, Hastings JA, Temme KE.
 Sexual dysfunction and disability.
 In: Cifu DX, ed.
 Braddom's Physical Medicine and Rehabilitation.
-5th ed.
-Philadelphia, PA: Elsevier; 2016:chap 22.
+6th ed.
+Philadelphia, PA: Elsevier; 2021:chap 22.

 Steinke EE, Jaarsma T, Barnason SA, Byrne M, et al. Sexual counselling for individuals with cardiovascular disease and their partners: a consensus document from the American Heart Association and the ESC Council on Cardiovascular Nursing and Allied Professions (CCNAP).
 Eur Heart J. 2013;34(41):3217-3235.
 PMID: 23900695